Bren light machine gun: Mark 2

-The Bren Mk2 was much simplified in the body, which although still being milled from a solid billet of steel, required significantly fewer milling operations than the Mk1, resulting in a much cleaner appearance.
+The Bren Mk2 was much simplified in the body, which although still being milled from a solid billet of steel, required significantly fewer milling operations than the Mk 1, resulting in a much cleaner appearance.
 The bipod was simplified in design as well as not having extending legs.
 Most Mk2 bipods resembled a simple A-frame and were more 'soldier proof'.
-The Mk2 also featured a slightly higher rate of fire than the Mk1.
+The Mk2 also featured a slightly higher rate of fire than the Mk 1.

 The woodwork on the Mk2 was simplified by being less ornate and ergonomic, which sped up the manufacturing process.
 The barrel was also simplified by means of a non-stepped removable flash hider and, in some cases, a barrel fore-end that was matte instead of highly polished.
 The buffered buttplate of the Mk1 was omitted and replaced with a sheet metal buttplate.

 The Inglis version of the Bren Mk 2 chambered for the .30-06 (7.62 mm) cartridge and known as the M41 was also manufactured in Taiwan after the end of the Chinese Civil War.

 Mark 3

 A shorter and lighter Bren made by Enfield from 1944 for the war in the East and for Airborne Forces.
-This was similar to the Mk2 but with the light weight features of the early Mk1, with the main distinguishing feature being a shorter barrel and serrated area in front of the barrel nut.
+This was similar to the Mk2 but with the lightweight features of the early Mk1, with the main distinguishing feature being a shorter barrel and serrated area in front of the barrel nut.
 Overall length 42.9 in, 22.25 in barrel length.
 Weight 19 lb 5 oz.